Lauren Myracle

 Lauren Myracle (born May 15, 1969) is an American writer of young adult fiction.
 She has written many novels, including the three best-selling "IM" books, ttyl, ttfn and l8r, g8r.
 Her book Thirteen Plus One was released May 4, 2011.

 Early life

-Myracle was born in Brevard, North Carolina, and is the oldest of three sisters and has three older brothers.
+Myracle was born in Brevard, North Carolina, and is the oldest of three sisters; she has three older brothers.
 She grew up in Atlanta, Georgia, where she attended Trinity School and The Westminster Schools.
 Myracle earned a BA in English and Psychology from University of North Carolina at Chapel Hill where she was inducted into Phi Beta Kappa.

 After graduation, Myracle worked for some time as a middle-school teacher in Gwinnett County, Georgia, and participated in the JET Programme in Japan.
 Myracle later earned an MA in English from Colorado State University, where she taught for two years and an MFA in Writing for Children and Young Adults from Vermont College.